SquareSpheres/OsloBikeClient/README.md

 Simple client connecting to https://oslobysykkel.no/api/v1 and fetching station information and station availability.

+## Note

+Go to the [webservice](https://github.com/SquareSpheres/OsloBikeClient/tree/webservice) branch for a simple REST Web Service using the OsloBikeClient

 ## Delivery

 For the delivery we were asked to show a list of stations, available locks, and bikes.
 The class ListAvailableBikesAndLocks only prints station name, available locks, and available bikes.
 The other properties are ignored for the purpose of the delivery.